Spandan-Madan/generalization_to_OOD_category_viewpoint_combinations/README.md

 # Datasets

-## Biased-Cars: A photo-realist, complex dataset for OOD analysis
+## Biased-Cars: A photo-realistic, complex dataset for OOD generalization

 We introduce a challenging, photo-realistic dataset for analyzing out-of-distribution performance in computer vision: the Biased-Cars dataset.
 Our dataset offers complete control over the joint distribution of categories, viewpoints, and other scene parameters, and the use of physically based rendering ensures photo-realism.
 Some features of our dataset: